 The Cummings Graduate Institute provides official transcripts to current students or alumni in good standing by request.
-One sealed official transcript accompanies a student's diploma or certificate at no charge.
+One sealed official transcript accompanies a student's diploma or certificate at no charge during the commencement ceremony.
 Students must request additional official transcript copies from the Office of the Registrar by completing the Transcript Request Form.

-Students are assessed the published Cummings Graduate Institute charge of \$20 for each official transcript requested in advance of or beyond the transcript provided with a student's diploma or certificate.
+Students are assessed the published Cummings Graduate Institute charge of \$20 for each official transcript requested in advance of or beyond the transcript provided with a student's diploma or certificate at commencement.